Ann McKenzie, Raleigh Wedding Officiant answers some common wedding questions:

 Q. What are the common types of wedding ceremonies?

-Religious – A ceremony featuring music, poetry, prayers or readings from religious texts or literature are also commonly incorporated into the ceremony.
+Religious – A ceremony featuring music, poetry, prayers, or readings from religious texts or literature is also commonly incorporated into the ceremony.

 Secular – A wedding ceremony that includes rituals, readings, music, and vows but no religious elements; often called a humanist wedding.